Overview

 3. Write and Update Commands

-These change data or issue state on the Corelayer server and should be used carefully:corelayer issues close <issue-id> --feedback "..."corelayer issues reopen <issue-id>corelayer issues delete <issue-id> --yes
+These change data or issue state on the Corelayer server and should be used carefully:corelayer issues close <issue-id> --feedback "..."corelayer issues bulk-close --group <group-id> --last-seen-before-or-on 14days --feedback "..."corelayer issues reopen <issue-id>corelayer issues delete <issue-id> --yes

 - ask for explicit approval before running any of these commands